davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots season predictions by city and month
 * OpenMeteoEDA_202306_v006 explores random forest to predict season for a single city
 * OpenMeteoEDA_202306_v006 projects random forest to cities not in the training data
+* OpenMeteoEDA_202306_v006 explores accuracy for cities not in the training data